njpatel/APL/doc/sqlrequestplugin.md

 ::: zone pivot="azuredataexplorer"

 The `sql_request` plugin sends a SQL query to a SQL Server network endpoint and returns the first rowset in the results.
-The query may return more then one rowset, but only the first rowset is made available for the rest of the Kusto query.
+The query may return more then one rowset, but only the first rowset is made available for the rest of the APL query.

 ## Syntax